 pop- removes the element at the top of the stack:

-Queues, like the name suggests, follow the First-in-First-Out (FIFO) principle.
-As if waiting in a queue for the movie tickets, the first one to stand in line is the first one to buy a ticket and enjoy the movie.
+Queues, as the name suggests, follow the First-in-First-Out (FIFO) principle.
+As if waiting in a queue for movie tickets, the first one to stand in line is the first one to buy a ticket and enjoy the movie.